amosvoron/querytalk/README.md

 # QueryTalk - for a better coding experience

-QueryTalk is a lightweight DAL for .NET and SQL Server extremely easy to learn and use.
+QueryTalk is a lightweight DAL for .NET and SQL Server easy to learn and use.

 ## Motivation